delynchoong/frontierai_en/docs/2_00_setup.md

 ### 1. Verify Repository and .env File Locations

-The AI application to be run in Part 2 will operate from the mcp and agentic_ai directories in the `FrontierAI` repository cloned in the previous step.
+The AI application to be run in Part 2 will operate from the mcp and agentic_ai directories in the `frontieraid_en` repository cloned in the previous step.

 > Part 2's Hands-on Lab uses 2 .env files.
 * ./mcp/.env.sample ==> .env for MCP server
 * ./agentic_ai/application/.env.sample ==> .env for Agent application